liuchengxu/space-vim/README.md

 ## How to use

 First of all, I recommend you to look through the existing key bindings via <kbd>SPC ?</kbd>.
-What's more, you definitely can not miss reading the README of [better-defaults layer](https://github.com/liuchengxu/space-vim/blob/master/layers/%2Bdistributions/better-defaults/README.md), which is of great importance for you to get started quickly.
+What's more, you definitely can not miss reading the README of [better-defaults layer](https://github.com/liuchengxu/cSpaceVim/blob/master/layers/%2Bdistributions/better-defaults/README.md), which is of great importance for you to get started quickly.

 For detailed instruction, please refer to the README under the certain layer enabled, or you can see config.vim and packages.vim directly.

-If the README is not elaborate, sorry for that, space-vim now is in the early stages and a ton of stuff are waiting to be done.
+If the README is not elaborate, sorry for that, cSpaceVim now is in the early stages and a ton of stuff are waiting to be done.

 ### Bootstrap

 The modular design is originally from [spacemacs](https://github.com/syl20bnr/spacemacs).
-The implementation of logic in space-vim is similar to [vim-plug](https://github.com/junegunn/vim-plug).
+The implementation of logic in cSpaceVim is similar to [vim-plug](https://github.com/junegunn/vim-plug).

-If you want to know more about the bootstrap of space-vim, please see [bootstrap](https://github.com/liuchengxu/space-vim/wiki/Bootstrap) in wiki.
+If you want to know more about the bootstrap of cSpaceVim, please see [bootstrap](https://github.com/liuchengxu/cSpaceVim/wiki/Bootstrap) in wiki.

 ### Commands